kylephillips/wp-nested-pages/readme.txt

 = Menu Sync =

-After installing Nested Pages, a new menu will be available with the name `nestedpages`.
+After installing Nested Pages, a new menu will be available with the name `Nested Pages`.
 By default, menu syncing is enabled.
 To disable the sync, uncheck “Sync Menu” at the top of the Nested Pages screen.
 Recheck the box to enable it again and to run the sync.

 **Saving Performance:** If your site has a very large number of pages, disabling page sync may help speed up the save time when using Nested Pages.